-Students who have been absent from Spring Hill College over eighteen months must make formal application for readmission through the Office of Graduate Programs.
-Students who have been dismissed from one Spring Hill graduate program due to low grades cannot apply to take courses in another Spring Hill graduate program within two years.
+Students who have been absent from Spring Hill College over twelve months must make formal application for readmission through the Office of Graduate and Continuing Studies.
+Students who have been academically dismissed from one Spring Hill graduate program cannot apply to take courses in another Spring Hill graduate program within two years.
 Should a student request readmission after an absence of six years, no prior credit earned will be accepted without evaluation by the program director and the Graduate Council.